 After 1898 what had been the main line railway became a secondary route when the more direct route from Aviemore to Inverness via Slochd Summit opened.

 The boxes were replaced with a single box in 1919.
-This was on the west side, roughly the same location as the north box.
+This was on the west side, projecting out from the timber portion of the station building.

 This was a somewhat remote station, not far north of [the double summit at Dava Summit.
 It was the Post Office for the area.
 A signalman recalled the night shift.
 Other than deer lowing at night he could hear trains approaching from many miles away.
 Stars were intensely bright.
 And the smell of the peats burning in the cottages' fireplaces.